This post was updated in July 2020. It was originally my first post on this blog in December 2016. ๐ด

 ๐ Newsletters

-In 2020, there is a come back on Newsletters, a good way to get a digest summary of what happening on AWS topics once a week, into your mailbox without notifications fatigue.
+In 2020, newsletters are making a comeback.
+A good way to get a digest summary of what is happening on AWS topics once a week, into your mailbox without notification fatigue.

 ๐ง Podcasts & Audio books

-If you are commuting a lot, a good way to stay updated during this “waste” of time, is to listen to podcasts or audiobooks.
+If you are commuting a lot, a good way to stay updated during this “wasted” time is to listen to podcasts or audiobooks.

 - Screaming in the Cloud